amyreese/znc-push/README.md

     When using Telegram, this is the id of the chat that receives the message.

     When using Pushsafer, this is the id or group id of your devices.

+    When using Pushfleet, this is the user ID shown in your installed app.

 ### Notifications